UCONN

 john_iacovacci1@cloudshell:~/assignment1 (uconn-engr)$ chmod +x hw.sh

-Then execute using ./ to specify where the file to be execute is
+Then execute using ./ to specify where the file to be executed is

 john_iacovacci1@cloudshell:~/assignment1 (uconn-engr)$ ./hw.sh